MaxYari/OpenMWMercyCAO/README.md

 ## Mod compatibility

-Not compatibly with most mods directly affecting NPC behaviour in combat, unless a compatibility patch is provided by a mod author or here.
+Not compatible with most mods directly affecting NPC behavior in combat, unless a compatibility patch is provided by a mod author or here.

-Compatibility patches included here provide a compatibility layer for following mods:
+Compatibility patches included here provide a compatibility layer for the following mods:

 [Take Cover](https://www.nexusmods.com/morrowind/mods/54976) by [mym](https://next.nexusmods.com/profile/mym)

-Note that compatibility patches are written using Mercy: CAO extension interface (read below).
+Note that compatibility patches are written using the Mercy: CAO extension interface (read below).

 ## Extending Mercy: CAO

 Mercy provides an interface for extensions.
-Using this interface its possible to develop new NPC behaviors compatible with Mercy or compatibility patches for other mods.
-First of all Mercy script should be in a load order _before_ your extension.
-Secondly you should use the extension interface before the first onUpdate call, otherwise Mercy will finish its initialisation without acknowledging your extension.
-It's not possible to extend Mercy in a middle of it's runtime.
+Using this interface, it is possible to develop new NPC behaviors compatible with Mercy or compatibility patches for other mods.
+First of all, the Mercy script should be in a load order _before_ your extension.
+Secondly, you should use the extension interface before the first onUpdate call, otherwise, Mercy will finish its initialization without acknowledging your extension.
+It's not possible to extend Mercy in the middle of its runtime.

 Extensions are done using `interfaces.MercyCAO.addExtension(treeName, combatState, stance, extensionObject)`.
-Mercy AI is globally split to 2 different behaviour trees (`treeName` argument.
-And actually its 3 trees, but let's ignore the 3rd one - it's an auxiliary and doesn't have any extension points):
+Mercy AI is globally split into two different behavior trees (`treeName` argument.
+And actually, it's three trees, but let's ignore the third one - it's an auxiliary and doesn't have any extension points):
-- `Locomotion` - A tree responsible for character movement through space - strafing, chasing, moving around e.t.c
+- `Locomotion` - A tree responsible for character movement through space - strafing, chasing, moving around, etc.
-- `Combat` - responsible for attacking - checking range, making quick or long swings, series of attacks e.t.c Those trees run in parallel.
+- `Combat` - Responsible for attacking - checking range, making quick or long swings, series of attacks, etc.
+These trees run in parallel.

-Furtermore all of the behaviours/branches within those trees are grouped within 4 principal combat AI states (`combatState` argument):
+Furthermore, all of the behaviors/branches within those trees are grouped within four principal combat AI states (`combatState` argument):
-- `STAND_GROUND` - Although technically in a combat state (Combat ai package, in fact Mercy works _only_ when combat package is active) - actor is hesitant to engage, will not rush towards the enemy, will slowly move around a bit, play a warning voice line.
-If too much time will pass in this state (while enemy is in line of sight) or an enemy will get too close - combat stat will switch to `FIGHT`
+- `STAND_GROUND` - Although technically in a combat state (Combat AI package, in fact Mercy works _only_ when the combat package is active) - the actor is hesitant to engage, will not rush towards the enemy, will slowly move around a bit, play a warning voice line.
+If too much time passes in this state (while the enemy is in line of sight) or an enemy gets too close - the combat state will switch to `FIGHT`
 - `FIGHT` - Main engagement mode.
-Actor will run, strafe, chase, fallback, attack e.t.c.
-If actor's health gets too low - it _might_ switch to `RETREAT` or `MERCY` state.
+The actor will run, strafe, chase, fall back, attack, etc. If the actor's health gets too low - it _might_ switch to `RETREAT` or `MERCY` state.
-- `RETREAT` - Checks if there are other actors nearby potentially aggressive towards actors enemy - if so - retreats towards them and waits there.
-Similarly to `STAND_GROUND` - if enemy gets too close - reingages `FIGHT`
+- `RETREAT` - Checks if there are other actors nearby potentially aggressive towards the actor's enemy - if so - retreats towards them and waits there.
+Similarly to `STAND_GROUND` - if the enemy gets too close - reengages `FIGHT`
-- `MERCY` - Actor asks for mercy, lays down their weapons/items and gets pacified.
-If Actor is attacked too much during this process - will reingage `FIGHT`
+- `MERCY` - The actor asks for mercy, lays down their weapons/items, and gets pacified.
+If the actor is attacked too much during this process - will reengage `FIGHT`

-Lastly, behaviours within each `combatState` are separated by the current character stance, which can be:
+Lastly, behaviors within each `combatState` are separated by the current character stance, which can be:
 - `Melee` - Character is currently holding a melee weapon
-- `Marksman` - Character is holding marksman weapon
+- `Marksman` - Character is holding a marksman weapon
 - `Spell` - Character is in a spellcasting stance
 - `Any` - Character is in any stance

-`extensionObject` is a lua table that implements your behaviour, it's structured in a very similar way to behaviour nodes used internally by Mercy.
-This table supposed to implement a set of methods that will be called by the behaviour tree when the execution flow reached that part of the tree.
+`extensionObject` is a Lua table that implements your behavior, it's structured in a very similar way to behavior nodes used internally by Mercy.
+This table is supposed to implement a set of methods that will be called by the behavior tree when the execution flow reaches that part of the tree.

 Interface use example:
 ```Lua